310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% endbubble %}

 {% bubble Kuro %}
-Nah, I gotta, or I won’t feel right about asking you for this.
+Nah, I gotta, or I won’t feel right ‘bout asking you for this.

 …Or what?
-You think it’s weird that a punk-lookin’ tough guy like me wants to know more about mascots?
+You think it’s weird that a punk-lookin’ tough guy like me wants to know more about yuruchara?
 {% endbubble %}

 {% bubble Midori %}
-N-No. I’m pretty timid despite my height, so people often tell me that I’m different from what they expected…
+N-No. I’m a timid person with a height like this, so people often say that I’m different from what they expected…

-Also, mascots are loved by everyone, regardless of gender.
-I refuse to let anyone make fun of a guy for liking them.
+Also, yuruchara are loved by everyone, regardless of gender.
+I refuse to excuse anyone who makes fun of a guy for liking them.

-I could teach you anything if it’s gonna be about mascot characters.
-But I always ramble on for days about them, so… Are you sure you wanna know…?
+I could teach you anything if it’s going to be about yuruchara.
+But I always ramble on for days about them, so… Are you sure you want to know…?
 {% endbubble %}

 {% bubble Kuro %}